Newly Admitted Transfer Students

 To facilitate your transition into the University, Cal Poly will enroll you into a full schedule of classes for your first fall quarter and a partial schedule for the following winter and spring quarters.
 We call this effort “block scheduling.”

-In early August, you will receive your fall quarter schedule.
+In late August, you will receive your fall quarter schedule.
 This will be a full-time schedule with a variety of classes.
 You will be able to access your schedule through the Student Center in Cal Poly Portal.

 When we choose your classes for your fall term block schedule, we make every effort to consider your academic history (e.g., AP exam credit) and your preferences from the Cal Poly Admission survey responses.